franpandol/chicago_artworks_app/README.md

-# Chicago Artworks API with Firestore, React and Express
+# Chicago Artworks App with Firestore, React and Express

 This project is created to practice React and Node.js and experiment new features and to be the base for blog posts.